My broad research interests are examining personality in animals and understanding animal-human relationships.

-Going off of that, it may be that some people and some dogs work better with one another than others.
+Going off of that, it may be that some people and some dogs work better with some people than others.
 I'm interested in learning about how dogs and people interact with one another and what makes up a good match between dogs and people.
 Is it mostly the characteristics of the person, the dog, or both?
 What are those characteristics?
 And ultimately, is a successful match in a puppy raiser/working dog the same as a owner/companion dog?

 I'm also interested in measurement and how to best measure dog personality and the human characteristics that are important in establishing effective relationships between dogs and humans.
 With more and more roles being created for dogs today, it is important to make sure we can understand which dogs are best suited for different types of working roles.